 Master of Human Resources

 Innovation, customer service and efficiency all depend on hiring the right people, developing their skills and abilities, motivating them through effective reward systems and helping them learn how to function as part of a business team.
 A key factor separating successful firms from less-profitable competitors is how each manages its human resources.
-Human resources plays a central role in all of the major challenges facing businesses today.
+Human resources play a central role in all of the major challenges facing businesses today.

 - An emphasis on strategic partnership between HR and general management